 If you answered no to any of the above, don’t worry, you’re not alone!
 Many teams struggle with one (or all) of these, but marketing automation technology is not the solution.
 In fact, new technology will make these issues much more visible across the organization.

-If you’re wondering how to attack some of these issues, our lead management series is for you.
+If you’re wondering how to attack some of these issues, our lead management blog is for you.

 Marketing Automation Management Must-Knows For Executives